Prerequisites

 This section presumes you have an understanding of the terminal and can execute commands from your terminal.
+Before starting this tutorial, you’ll need access to:Runpod

-To clone the worker-sdxl-turbo
+To clone theworker-sdxl-turbo

 repo, you’ll need access to the following:

+This step will walk you through building and pushing your Docker image to your container registry.
+This is useful to building custom images for your use case.
+If you prefer, you can use the prebuilt image from runpod/sdxl-turbo instead of building your own.
 Building a Docker image allows you to specify the container when creating a Worker.
 The Docker image includes the Runpod Handler which is how you provide instructions to Worker to perform some task.
-In this example, the Handler is responsible for taking a Job and returning a base 64 instance of the image.
+In this example, the Handler is responsible for taking a Job and returning a base 64 instance of the image.- Clone the Runpod Worker SDXL Turbo repository:

 The container you just built will run on the Worker you’re creating.
 Here, you will configure and deploy the Endpoint.
 This will include the GPU and the storage needed for your Worker.
+This step will walk you through deploying a Serverless Endpoint to Runpod.- Log in to the Runpod Serverless console.

-Select + New Endpoint.
+- Select + New Endpoint.

 Provide the following: